Sale and Unitrust

 Gene: This was a wonderful arrangement.
 I am pleased that we were able to set up the unitrust.
 We now have income and are enjoying our lake home.

-*Please note: The name and image above is representative of a typical donor and may or may not be an actual donor of John Hagee Ministries.
+*Please note: The name and image above is representative of a typical donor and may or may not be an actual donor of Hagee Ministries.
 Since your unitrust benefits may be different, you may want to click here to view a color example of your benefits.